genomoncology/FuzzTypes/README.md

 (e.g. named entity linking) to ensure structured data is composed of "smart things" not "dumb strings".

+*Note: FuzzTypes is currently experimental and there could be breaking changes to it's API over the next few weeks.*

 ### Basic Use Case

 Pydantic supports basic conversion of data between types.
 For instance: